 1 – Check Your Statute Of Limitations

-Every state has their own statute of limitations (a specific period of time where you’re able to file a lawsuit), so it’s important to know your state’s specific limitations.
+Every state has their own statute of limitations (a specific period of time where you’re able to file a lawsuit).
+So if you want to sue the hospital, it’s important to check your state’s specific limitations.

-If you’re suing the hospital, you may have less time than if you were suing an individual.
+Because if you’re suing a hospital, you may have less time than if you were suing an individual.
 In some states, you only get a year from the day you were injured.